Recommendations — what works, at what cost, for which voters

 The intervention catalog records effect ranges at the population level, with a documented youth multiplier where the primary source publishes one.
-It does not contain race × gender × age cell-specific effect sizes for most interventions.
-Where a youth multiplier exists, we use it; where it does not, we report the general-population range and flag "general youth 18-29 — cell-level effect not separately published."
+It does not contain race × gender × age group-specific effect sizes for most interventions.
+Where a youth multiplier exists, we use it; where it does not, we report the general-population range and flag "general youth 18-29 — group-level effect not separately published."
 This is a genuine limitation of the evidence base, not a gap in this analysis.
-Finding 5 pairs this catalog with CPS-revealed cell-level method preference to narrow the applicable cell; the catalog alone cannot.
+Finding 5 pairs this catalog with Current Population Survey (CPS) group-level method preference data to narrow the applicable group; the catalog alone cannot.

 Recommendations matrix